adammurdoch/gradle-launcher-mocks/README.md

 Several mock-ups of a Gradle client that use different implementation languages.

 - Java client packaged as a Jar with launcher script.
-- Java client package as a JVM image using jlink.
+- Java client packaged as a JVM image using jlink.
 - Kotlin/JVM client packaged as a Jar with launcher script.
 - Kotlin/Native client packaged as an executable.
 - C++ client package as an executable.